fwupd/fwupd/plugins/anx-udev/README.md

 Introduction
 ------------

-This plugin can flash the firmware on the Minibon Device.
+This plugin can flash the firmware of Analogix device.

 Firmware Format
 ---------------